Citing violent crime in Atlanta, Georgia governor declares state of emergency and calls up National Guard - Local News 8

 Kemp, a Republican, said the executive order follows “weeks of dramatically increased violent crime and property destruction in the City of Atlanta.”

+Shooting incidents went from 46 in 2019 to 93 this year between May 31 and June 27, while the number of murders spiked from six to 14 year over year for the period, police data shows.

+The figures were the deciding factor in Kemp’s declaration, the governor’s office told CNN Monday.

-The governor’s statement says more than 30 Georgians were wounded by gunfire over the extended holiday weekend, including five people who died.
+Over the extended holiday weekend alone, more than 30 Georgians were wounded by gunfire — including five who died, the Atlanta Police Department and the governor’s office said.

-One of the five deaths was that of an 8-year-old girl who was shot while riding in a car with her mother and another person.
+Among those killed was an 8-year-old girl who was shot while riding in a car with her mother and another person.
 Secoriea Turner was killed Saturday night as the car tried to enter a parking lot that had illegal barricades, police said.

 The shooting was near the scene where a now-fired Atlanta police officer fatally shot Rayshard Brooks after he fought with officers and tried to run away with a stolen Taser.

-“We’ve had over 75 shootings in the city over the past several weeks,” Mayor Keisha Lance Bottoms said when talking about the 8-year-old’s death on Sunday.
+“We’ve had over 75 shootings in the city over the past several weeks,” Mayor Keisha Lance Bottoms said when talking Sunday about the 8-year-old’s death.
 “You can’t blame that on APD (Atlanta Police Department).”

-After the death of George Floyd in late May there were protests in downtown Atlanta, several of which were followed by looting and vandalism.
+After the death of George Floyd in late May in Minneapolis police custody, there were protests in downtown Atlanta, several of them followed by looting and vandalism.
+Kemp at that time activated as many as 500 National Guard troops to protect people and property in the state capital.

 Comments